 The CBOE individual equity put/call ratio moved around the border with territory normally identified as bullish.
-The S&P 100 put/call ratio stayed in neutral territory during the last two months.
+The S&P 100 put/call ratio stayed in neutral territory during the first quarter of 2005.

 Sector Performance

 Figure 7 compares the performance of the various economic sectors within the S&P 500 as well as other international and style indices.